leanprover/theorem_proving_in_lean4/quantifiers_and_equality.md

 ```

 5. Prove as many of the identities listed in the Existential
-   Quantifier Section section as you can.
+   Quantifier section as you can.